mcgurk/RetrOrangePi_shaders/README.md

 ## Theory

 Modern televisions have panels which have fixed resolutions.
 If that resolution would be very large compared to emulated device, we wouldn't have any problems.
 But because tv have only 2 to 4 times of emulated device vertical resolution, scanlines have to be in "sync", or otherwise we get uneven scanlines and artifacts.

+Because ROPi can't change refresh rate between emulators and because it works best with 60hz, I assume that 60hz is used.
+This is important because then it is assumed that roms are NTSC (USA/JAPAN).
+And then we can assume that in most emulators vertical resolution is 224 or 240.
+This is good, because most common vertical resolutions in modern televisions are 720 and 1080.